American marten: Mortality

-Life span
+Lifespan

-American marten in captivity may live for 15 years.
+American martens in captivity may live for 15 years.
 The oldest individual documented in the wild was 14.5 years old.
 Survival rates vary by geographic region, exposure to trapping, habitat quality, and age.
-In an unharvested population in northeastern Oregon, the probability of survival of American marten ≥9 months old was 0.55 for 1 year, 0.37 for 2 years, 0.22 for 3 years, and 0.15 for 4 years.
+In an unharvested population in northeastern Oregon, the probability of survival of an American marten 9 months or less old was 0.55 for 1 year, 0.37 for 2 years, 0.22 for 3 years, and 0.15 for 4 years.
 The mean annual probability of survival was 0.63 for 4 years.
 In a harvested population in east-central Alaska, annual adult survival rates ranged from 0.51 to 0.83 over 3 years of study.
 Juvenile survival rates were lower, ranging from 0.26 to 0.50.
 In Newfoundland, annual adult survival was 0.83.
 Survival of juveniles from October to April was 0.76 in a protected population, but 0.51 in areas open to snaring and trapping.
 In western Quebec, natural mortality rates were higher in clear-cut areas than in unlogged areas.

 Predators

-American marten are vulnerable to predation from raptors and other carnivores.
+American martens are vulnerable to predation from raptors and other carnivores.
 The threat of predation may be an important factor shaping American marten habitat preferences, a hypothesis inferred from their avoidance of open areas and behavioral observations of the European pine marten (Martes martes).
 Specific predators vary by geographic region.
-On Newfoundland, red foxes (Vulpes vulpes) were the most frequent predator, though coyote (Canis latrans) and other American marten were also responsible for some deaths.
+On Newfoundland, red foxes (Vulpes vulpes) were the most frequent predator, though coyote (Canis latrans) and conspecifics were also responsible for some deaths.
 In deciduous forests in northeastern British Columbia, most predation was attributed to raptors.
 Throughout the distribution of American marten, other predators include the great horned owl (Bubo virginianus), bald eagle (Haliaeetus leucocephalus), golden eagle (Aquila chrysaetos), bobcat (Lynx rufus) Canada lynx (L. canadensis), mountain lion (Puma concolor), fisher (Pekania pennanti), wolverine (Gulo gulo), grizzly bear (Ursus arctos horribilis), American black bear (U. americanus), and grey wolf (C. lupus).

 Hunting

 The fur of the American marten is shiny and luxuriant, resembling that of the closely related sable (Martes zibellina).
-At the turn of the twentieth century, the American marten population was depleted due to the fur trade.
+At the turn of the 20th century, the American marten population was depleted due to the fur trade.
 The Hudson's Bay Company traded in pelts from this species among others.
 Numerous protection measures and reintroduction efforts have allowed the population to increase, but deforestation is still a problem for the marten in much of its habitat.
-American marten are trapped for their fur in all but a few states and provinces where they occur.
+They are trapped for their fur in all but a few states and provinces where they occur.
 The highest annual take in North America was 272,000 animals in 1820.

 Trapping is a major source of American marten mortality in some populations and may account for up to 90% of all deaths in some areas.
 Overharvesting has contributed to local extirpations.
-Trapping may impact population density, sex ratios and age structure.
+Trapping may affect population density, sex ratios, and age structure.
 Juveniles are more vulnerable to trapping than adults, and males are more vulnerable than females.
-American marten are particularly vulnerable to trapping mortality in industrial forests.
+American martens are particularly vulnerable to trapping mortality in industrial forests.